leandromoreira/cdn-up-and-running/README.md

 # notice that VTS also provides other formats such as status/format/prometheus, which will be pretty helpful for us in near future
 ```

-With metrics we can run (load) tests and see if the assumptions (configuration) matches with reality.
+With metrics, we can run (load) tests and see if the assumptions (configuration) matches with reality.

 ## Refactoring the nginx conf

-We'll finis this chapter

 ```nginx